 - No Professional entries will be accepted unless accompanied by payment in the full amount.
 Should an event sell out more than 14 days in advance of the deadline, PGA members would be put into the field in place of apprentices up until that 14 day window.

-- Refund Policy: No refunds will be issued after the deadline and if pairings have been made, usually within 24 hours after the deadline date, unless a previously paid alternate can fill the spot.
+- Refund Policy: All refunds will be subject to a $10 administrative fee.
+No refunds will be issued after the deadline and if pairings have been made, usually within 24 hours after the deadline date, unless a previously paid alternate can fill the spot.
 Exceptions will be made in the case of medical emergency (upon Board approval) or a death in the family.
-To receive a full refund, withdrawals must be submitted in written form and sent to the Section office via fax (561-729-0914), Email (email@example.com), or by regular mail.
+To receive a full refund (minus administrative fee), withdrawals must be submitted in written form and sent to the Section office via fax (561-729-0914), Email (email@example.com), or by regular mail.

 - Withdraw, No Card, Did Not Show, Disqualified: A player will be considered to have withdrawn from an event any time s/he takes himself out of the event before or between a stipulated round(s).
 Any player failing to notify a tournament official of his withdraw from an event prior to the start of the stipulated round will be considered a no show or DNS which will result in a $50 fine.
 A player will be considered to have no carded or NC any time s/he starts a stipulated round and does not complete the round or he returns a card to the scoring table which is designated NC.
 Failure to notify a tournament official of a NC prior to the conclusion of the stipulated round will result in a $50 fine.
 Once a player has started a stipulated round, failure to complete that stipulated round without due cause (illness, injury or emergency) will result in a $50 fine.
 A fine of $100 will be issued for a second offense and any subsequent offense of the above within current tournament activity season.
 EXCEPTION: Player will be allowed to withdraw during a weather delay without cause while not being subject to fines, but not after play has resumed.
 A player will be disqualified anytime he breaches a rule of golf where the penalty is disqualification.